charles-uno/Bloodlines/04_how_to_play.md

 - Oxyehenhuain is caught out after curfew by two members of the city watch.
 She attempts to dispel their suspicions with a carefully concocted cover story.
 The GM calls for a Halfling roll.
 If Oxye succeeds, they politely escort her to her destination and continue their rounds.
 If she fails, they bind her hands, confiscate her scrolls, and lock her in a cell beneath the courthouse.

 Note that only players roll dice in Bloodlines.
 When two NPCs interact, the GM simply decides on the outcome.
 This serves as a reminder that the PCs are the story's driving force; they are expected to act, not merely react.
 Rolling also gives the players a sense of ownership over the ills that befall their PCs as a result of rolls that go badly.

+**Explain that rolls can only be made against other PCs with the player's consent.**

 ## Rolls

 When the GM calls for a roll, the player rolls a number of dice equal to their PC's most relevant bloodline score.
 If it's ambiguous which score is most relevant, the determination falls to the GM.
 Note that when casting a spell, the bloodline used for the roll is always the one that corresponds to the spell.